Mairbek Taisumov: Ultimate Fighting Championship

-Taisumov was expected to face Joaquim Silva on May 28, 2017 at UFC Fight Night 109.
+Taisumov was expected to face Joaquim Silva on May 28, 2017, at UFC Fight Night 109.
 However, Taisumov pulled out of the fight on May 16 citing a knee injury.
 He was replaced by Reza Madadi.

-Taisumov faced UFC newcomer Felipe Silva on September 2, 2017 at UFC Fight Night: Struve vs. Volkov.
+Taisumov faced UFC newcomer Felipe Silva on September 2, 2017, at UFC Fight Night: Struve vs. Volkov.
 He won the fight by knockout in the first round.
 The win earned Taisumov his third consecutive Performance of the Night bonus award.

-Taisumov was expected to face Evan Dunham on April 7, 2018 at UFC 223.
+Taisumov was expected to face Evan Dunham on April 7, 2018, at UFC 223.
 However, Taisumov was removed from the fight on March 9 again over reported visa issues.
 Dunham will now face Olivier Aubin-Mercier at the event.

-Taisumov faced Desmond Green on September 15, 2018 at UFC Fight Night 136.
+Taisumov faced Desmond Green on September 15, 2018, at UFC Fight Night 136.
 At weigh-ins, Taisumov weighted five pounds over the lightweight non-title fight limit of 156 and was fined 40% of his purse to Green.
 Taisumov won the fight by unanimous decision.

-On April 11, 2019, it was reported that USADA issued a six-month suspension for testing positive of stanozolol metabolites in an in-competition sample collected on September 15, 2018 at UFC Fight Night 136.
+On April 11, 2019, it was reported that USADA issued a six-month suspension for testing positive of stanozolol metabolites in an in-competition sample collected on September 15, 2018, at UFC Fight Night 136.
 USADA and World Anti-Doping Agency (WADA) determined the stanozolol metabolites were found from contaminated dietary supplements he digested.
-The suspension was retroactive to October 8, 2018 and he was eligible to fight again on May 8, 2019.
+The suspension was retroactive to October 8, 2018, and he was eligible to fight again on May 8, 2019.

-Taisumov faced Carlos Diego Ferreira on September 7, 2019 at UFC 242.
+Taisumov faced Carlos Diego Ferreira on September 7, 2019, at UFC 242.
 He lost the fight by unanimous decision.
 The fight was the last one of his prevailing contract thus making him a free agent.
-Later in an interview Taisumov told that he is entertaining offers from other promotions meanwhile holding an option to resign with the UFC.
+Later in an interview, Taisumov told that he was entertaining offers from other promotions meanwhile holding an option to re-sign with the UFC.